-The success of schools, per se, must not be our primary concern.
+The success of schools, per se, cannot be the primary concern of education.
 Schools, after all, are only a means to an end.
 The center of the proverbial target is simpler, but even more difficult: prepare EACH child for adulthood.

 The effort to provide opportunity for each student is a costly undertaking, and public education is its biggest component.
 Spending on universal K-12 education in California adds up to about $65 billion annually when all the sources (state, local and federal) are counted.
-To put this number in human context, taxpayers in California invest on the order of $140,000 in each student’s thirteen years of K-12 education – roughly equivalent to paying about two dollars above minimum wage for every hour a student spends in class.
+To put this number in human context, taxpayers in California invest on the order of $121,000 in each student’s thirteen years of K-12 education – roughly equivalent to paying a little over minimum wage for every hour a student spends in class.

 This investment is important in lots of ways that have little to do with money.
 As with any sustained investment, however, success must also be measured in terms of Return on Investment (ROI).
 Measuring success on these terms requires long-term data about each student’s long-term success, viewed broadly and over a time frame spanning decades, not just school years.

 For the last decade, the Academic Performance Index (API) has been the dominant tool for summarizing a school’s performance in California.
 This score, distilled annually from a changing assortment of annual tests, serves as a shorthand metric of academic achievement at the school and district levels by grade level.
-Unfortunately, the API only measures the academic success of those who show up.
-If every struggling student in a school were to drop out, the API score for that school would, perversely, rise.
+Unfortunately, measures like the API can only measure the academic success of those who show up.
+If every struggling student in a school were to drop out, the score for that school would, perversely, rise.

 The state’s system of measurement for education should be built online, in a manner that allows students to show what they know regardless of their nominal grade level.
 If this seems like whimsy, take a look at the coaching module of Khan Academy for an early example of what the future of measurement may look like, at least in math.